pro-tips-launch-thriving-business-directory-website

 The strongest directories evolve beyond simple business listings into vibrant communities.
 This community-building creates a defensible moat around your business that competitors can’t easily replicate.

 I’ve noticed that directories that foster genuine connections between businesses and users tend to have significantly higher retention rates and word-of-mouth growth.
+A directory might have great features, but it’s the community that makes people return day after day.

 a.
 Social Media Engagement